 Andreas Kleinert - Komponist

 Nearly all kinds of vocal and instrumental pieces can be found in my works.
-Most of my compositions are written in tonal styles, except a few pieces I wrote during my musical studies (e.g. "Pastorale" for orchestra, a few piano pieces); I often tried to use but not only to copy several musical languages of the past.
+Most of my compositions are written in tonal styles, except a few pieces I wrote during my musical studies (e.g. "Pastorale" for orchestra, a few piano pieces); I often try to use but not only to copy several musical languages of the past.
 Very important for me is that each composition has to develop and to follow its own rules.

 In March 2006 the violinist Lewis Wong, artist-in-residence at Trocaire College, New York, commissioned me to write him a solo for violin and orchestra after he had seen my works on the sibeliusmusic.com homepage.
 On December 9th 2007 was the first performance, played by Lewis Wong himself, accompanied by the Orchester Goettinger Musikfreunde in Johanniskirche Goettingen and it became a great success.
 The Goettinger Tageblatt wrote on Dec 11th 2007: